What’s going on with all the “algae”?

 The HOTL committee, the LLPOA board, and concerned neighbors from the Aquatic District are exploring several options for fighting this problem going forward.
 This includes hydro-raking (explained below) and other mechanical procedures, using herbicides, planting native plants along the shoreline, and even stocking the lake with sterile carp.
 Other than hydro-raking, no other plans have been firmed up yet.
 And the earliest we’ll be able to take any of these actions is next spring.
 Obviously, more to come, and all ideas are welcome!

-Solitude applied to the state for a hydro-raking permit in June, but we likely won’t hear about its approval until spring.
-Unfortunately, we’ve also been told by a close contact at NYSFOLA (the New York State Federation of Lake Associations) that permits can be hard to get from the state now.
+Solitude applied to the NY Department of Environmental Conservation for a hydro-raking permit in June, but we likely won’t hear about its approval until spring.
+Unfortunately, we’ve also been told by a close contact at NYS FOLA (the New York State Federation of Lake Associations) that permits for this can be hard to get now.
 Fingers crossed.

 The perfect storm.